-The Departmental Graduate Studies Committee is chaired by the Graduate Coordinator and comprised of six faculty members (including the Graduate Coordinator).
+The Departmental Graduate Studies Committee is chaired by the Graduate Coordinator and includes five additional faculty members and the department's Admissions Coordinator who will serve as an ex officio member.
 Primary responsibilities are as follows: (1) to supervise and recommend changes in departmental policies affecting graduate programs, (2) to recruit students, (3) to act as an admissions committee, (4) to maintain appropriate records on current and past students, (5) to counsel students, (6) to act as a liaison with the Graduate School, (7) to act as a grievance committee for matters relating to the graduate program, and (8) to select the awardees of the K. E. Papa Outstanding Ph.D.
 Graduate Student and the Cedric Kuhn Outstanding M.S.
 Graduate Student Awards each year.
 Membership is rotated among the faculty with terms of three years.
 Normal relations of graduate students with the Department are carried on through the Major Professor and the Advisory Committee, but students may consult the Graduate Coordinator or the Graduate Studies Committee at any time.
 If those channels are not sufficient to address an issue that many arise, the student is directed to contact the Department Head.